-An applicant who meets each of the following admission criteria may be admitted unconditionally by the graduate faculty of the student's intended major:
+An applicant who meets each of the following admission criteria may be eligible for unconditional admission by the graduate faculty of the student's intended major:

 - 1. A bachelor's degree from a regionally accredited institution.
 (The equivalence of foreign degrees is evaluated by the Office of International Services.)
 The Office of the Graduate School must receive an official transcript, including one on which a bachelor's degree is posted, directly from each institution the applicant has attended. - 2.
-A GPA of at least 3.0 on the last 60 hours of undergraduate work exclusive of credit hours awarded by a two year college. - 3.
-A satisfactory score on the GRE/GMAT/MAT.
+A cumulative undergraduate GPA of at least 3.0 from the student's graduating institution - 3.
+A competitive score on the standardized graduate test.
 (The specific admissions test accepted is determined by the student's intended graduate major department.)
 The Office of the Graduate School must receive official admissions test scores directly from the organization that administers the test. - 4.
 An undergraduate background judged by the graduate faculty of the student's intended major to be adequate for success in the student's intended major.